From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-The Mercer mansion featured every modern convenience, including lighting provided by a private on-site gas plant and cold storage in an underground icehouses that held blocks of ice cut from a nearby reservoir.
+The Mercer mansion featured every modern convenience, including lighting provided by a private on-site gas plant and cold storage in an underground icehouse that held blocks of ice cut from a nearby reservoir.
 Perhaps the most notable architectural feature was the three-story square tower rising above the southern entrance.

 1963 Durham Museum photos looking at the second-floor woodwork in the Mercer Mansion.